 Some products may require or permit the use of data protection.
 Whether data protection has been applied to a dataset can be determined from the dataset discovery metadata in the exchange catalogue file (see S-100 Part 17).
 Digital signatures and authentication are described in S-100 Part 15.
 The protection method is indicated in dataset discovery metadata (S-100 Part 17; it should also be documented in individual Product Specifications.
 At present there is only one method specified in S-100, which is described in Part 15.
-S-100 Part 15 should be referenced for authentication and integrity checks.
+S-100 Part 15 should be referenced for authentication and integrity checks).

 General requirements

 Data Integrity.
-The ECDIS should be able to process updates to S-100 data products without degradation of the information content of the dataset or dataset update.
+The ECDIS must be able to process updates to S-100 data products without degradation of the information content of the dataset or dataset update.
 For example, all information regarding attributes, logical relationships, geometry, and topology must be accounted for.

 Verification of Application.
-The ECDIS should provide a method to ensure that updates have been correctly applied to the SENC (or other appropriate database for products held outside the SENC).
-Those updates are either an official data product update integrated into the SENC display; an update to non-official products installed on the system; or temporary information that was entered manually.
+The ECDIS must provide a method to ensure that updates have been correctly applied to the System Database (or other appropriate database for products held outside the System Database).
+Those updates are either an official data product update integrated into the display; an update to non-official products installed on the system; or temporary information that was entered manually.

 Integrated/Non-integrated Updates Distinction.
-Updates should be clearly distinguishable on the display.
-Once accepted, integrated updates to ENCs should be indistinguishable from ENC data.
-Non-integrated updates (that is, those entered manually) shall be distinguishable as described in clause C-12.11.1.
-Updates to non-ENC data shall be treated as described in C-9.1.3 and C-12.11.4.
+Updates must be clearly distinguishable on the display.
+Once accepted, integrated updates to ENCs must be indistinguishable from ENC data.
+Non-integrated updates (that is, those entered manually) must be distinguishable as described in clause C-12.11.1.
+Updates to non-ENC data must be treated as described in C-9.1.3 and C-12.11.4.

 Storage Separation.
-ECDIS should store all updates separately from the original datasets.
+ECDIS must store all updates separately from the original datasets.
 However, such separate storage may utilize the same data storage device.

 Recall for Display.
 It should be possible on demand to review previously installed updates.